Astronomaly at scale: searching for anomalies amongst 4 million galaxies: Conclusions

-The application of anomaly detection, in conjunction with the NS active learning method using a total of 10 000 labels, on the dataset of 3 884 404 sources, identified 1635 interesting anomalies in the top 2000 sources.
-Of these, 8 gravitational lens candidates were identified, 5 of which are listed as candidates in other catalogues.
-In addition, 1609 sources were identified that contain galaxies exhibiting some signs of a gravitational merger event.
-Finally, 18 sources, shown in Figure \ref{fig: Anomalies unusual}, were found that were unstudied to the best of our current knowledge.
+Finally, 18 sources, shown in Fig. \ref{fig: Anomalies unusual}, were found that were unstudied to the best of our current knowledge.
 These unusual sources vary in morphology and require additional investigation in order to identify their nature.
-They include ring galaxies exhibiting strange colours and morphology, a source that is half red and half blue, a potential strongly lensed system with a pair of sources acting as the lens, several known interacting groups and some sources that are either interacting or coincidental alignments.
+They include ring galaxies exhibiting strange colours and morphology, a source that is half red and half blue, a potentially strong lensed system with a pair of sources acting as the lens, several known interacting groups and some sources that are either interacting or coincidental alignments.
 Moreover, it is important to note, that these sources were all contained within only the top 2000 most anomalous sources after applying 10 000 labels.
 This opens up the potential for significantly more sources that are also interesting to be identified.

-Our results show that the modern anomaly detection techniques included in \astronomaly{} scale well to large datasets and are capable of rapidly detecting scientifically interesting anomalies.
-As the number and quality of anomalies detected can be affected by selection cuts, these should be avoided as far as possible by leveraging computationally-intensive unsupervised frameworks running on remote data centres.
-This work paves the way for scientific discovery with anomaly detection in large datasets, such as those expected from the Vera C. Rubin Observatory and the Square Kilometre Array.
+Our results show that the modern anomaly detection techniques included in \astronomaly{} scale well to large data sets and are capable of rapidly detecting scientifically interesting anomalies.
+As the number and quality of anomalies detected can be affected by selection cuts, these should be avoided as far as possible by leveraging computationally intensive unsupervised frameworks running on remote data centres.
+This work paves the way for scientific discovery with anomaly detection in large data sets, such as those expected from the Vera C. Rubin Observatory, Euclid and the Square Kilometre Array.